recommenders-team/recommenders/GLOSSARY.md

 * **A/B testing**: Methodology to evaluate the performance of a system in production.
 In the context of Recommendation Systems it is used to measure a machine learning model performance in real-time.
 It works by randomizing an environment response into two groups A and B, typically half of the traffic goes to the machine learning model output and the other half is left without model.
 By comparing the metrics from A and B branches, it is possible to evaluate whether it is beneficial the use of the model or not.
 A test with more than two groups it is named Multi-Variate Test.

+* **Average Order Value (AOV)**: The average order value is the average amount of money spent per order.
+It is a measure of the user engagement.

 * **Click-through rate (CTR)**: Ratio of the number of users who click on a link over the total number of users that visited the page.
 CTR is a measure of the user engagement.

 * **Cold-start problem**: The cold start problem concerns the recommendations for users with no or few past history (new users).
 Providing recommendations to users with small past history becomes a difficult problem for collaborative filtering models because their learning and predictive ability is limited.
 Multiple research have been conducted in this direction using content-based filtering models.
 These models use auxiliary information like user or item metadata to overcome the cold start problem.